We have all the answers

 No, all of our yeast ingredients are inactive and have no fermentation activity.

-All of our GO Veggie!
-Lactose Free, Lactose Free, Rice, and Dairy Free products are fee of hydrogenated oil.
+All of our GO VEGGIE Lactose Free, Lactose & Soy Free and Vegan products are fee of hydrogenated oil.

 Maltodextrins are a family of polysaccharides derived by breaking down food starches and commonly used as food additives.
-The products which contain maltodextrins are our GO Veggie!
-Lactose Free Blocks and Grated Topping in the green packaging, as well as our Dairy Free Slices and Shreds in the purple packaging.
+The products which contain maltodextrins are our GO VEGGIE Lactose Free Blocks and Grated Topping with the green banner, as well as our Vegan Slices and Shreds with the purple banner.

-Our GO Veggie!
-Lactose Free products in the green packaging and our GO Veggie!
-Lactose Free, Rice products have 0g saturated fat per serving, along with the GO Veggie!
-Dairy Free Slices in the purple packaging, however, the Dairy Free Shreds and Cream Cheese, also in the purple packaging, do contain at least 1g saturated fat per serving.
+Our GO VEGGIE Lactose Free products with the green banner and some of our GO VEGGIE Lactose & Soy Free products with the blue banner have 0g saturated fat per serving, along with the GO VEGGIE Vegan slices with the purple banner.
+However, the Vegan shreds and Cream Cheese, also with a purple banner, and some of the Lactose & Soy free products, do contain at least 1g saturated fat per serving.

 - The sodium levels in your products seem high.
 Why is that?

-The sodium levels of our GO Veggie!
-Lactose Free products are slightly higher than the American Heart Association (AHA)’s recommended sodium intake.
-However, our Dairy Free Shreds, Slices and Blocks do meet all the accepted AHA requirements as heart healthy, but are not certified by the AHA.
+The sodium levels of our GO VEGGIE Lactose Free products are slightly higher than the American Heart Association (AHA)’s recommended sodium intake.
+However, our Vegan Shreds, Slices and Blocks do meet all the accepted AHA requirements as heart healthy, but are not certified by the AHA.

 - What assurance do I have that your products do not contain Melamine?